-After breast cancer surgery, you will have a bandage, also called a dressing, over the place where you had surgery.
+After breast cancer surgery, you will have a bandage (dressing) over the place where you had surgery.
 It is important to keep the surgical area clean and dry.
 Your doctor will give you specific bathing instructions.
 If adhesive strips are used, they should be kept dry.
-They will fall off within a few days.
+They will fall off in a few days.

 You may also have tubes in your chest.
 These are called drains.
 These are to remove blood and fluids that build up during the healing process.
 You may have to empty and measure the fluid.
 Your healthcare team will tell you what problems to look for and tell them about.
 The drains stay in place for about 2 weeks, or until only a small amount of fluid is draining.

 Your doctor or nurse will give you written instructions on how to care for your incision, change your bandage, and drain and check the fluid.
 You’ll also be told when to call your doctor or nurse about a problem.
 You should study the instructions and share them with your caregiver, if you have one.
 Be sure you know how to get in touch with your doctor after hours and on weekends, too.

 You may be told to start postmastectomy exercises the day after your surgery, or at a later time.
 These exercises may include doing things like flexing your fingers and touching your hand to your shoulder.
 Ask if there are any exercises or activities you should not do to prevent swelling.

 Losing one or both of your breasts can be emotionally difficult.
 After surgery, you and your spouse or partner should take the time to talk about how you feel.
 You may feel that you need counseling.
 Ask your healthcare provider for the names and locations of support groups or counselors if you feel you need one.

 After surgery, you may have any of the below.
 Talk with your healthcare team if you need help.